rkillickdev/the-coffee-run/README.md

 **4.**  Main Menu Error Handling:

 I noticed during testing that error handling for invalid codes in the main menu was not working as expected.
-On investigation, I realised that the validate_function was attemptig to compare integers against strings and throwing an error.
+On investigation, I realised that the validate_function was attempting to compare integers against strings and throwing an error.
 I solved this by converting the list of keys to validate against from a list of integers to a list of strings in the function input options:

 ```python
 keys_as_strings = [str(x) for x in keys]
 ```

-**5.**  Edit Quantities Exceeds Max drinks alllowed:
+**5.**  Edit Quantities Exceeds Max drinks allowed:

 I experienced a bug where if there was more than one item in the order and you tried to edit the quantity, it was possible to enter a number that would take the order drinks total over the maximum of 5 allowed.
 I used the following code below to check whether user input + user_order.total_drinks exceeded the max allowed.
 (Please note, when this snapshot was taken I was still allowing 10 drinks per order before eventually changing to 5 in the final version):